Skip to content

 We also had the opportunity to thank the staffers at Reps.
 Miller and Moore’s offices for their work on the $250 million appropriations request.

 With her position on the Senate Appropriations committee, Sen. Shelley Moore Capito, R-W.Va., is integral to the appropriations process, and that’s why we’ll need your help reaching out to her office in the coming weeks.
 Nearly every congressional staffer we met with asked us what Capito thinks of the problem and the appropriations request.
-We’ll soon have a grassroots action alert asking people to make calls to members of the House Appropriations committee.
+We’ll soon have a grassroots action alert asking people to send letters to lawmakers, but you can also call them now and ask that West Virginia water infrastructure be included in the Interior Appropriations bill.

 Rev. Caitlin Ware of From Below speaks to a congressional staffer about Southern West Virginia’s drinking water issues.
 Photo by Jay Mallin